MURDER OF BRIAN THOMPSON

 While in the hostel, he slept in a multi-person room with two other men and wore a mask for the majority of his stay

-Brian Thompson arrive to NY City
+Brian Thompson arrived to NY City

 Brian Thompson, the CEO of UnitedHealthcare, arrived in New York City on Monday, December 2, 2024, to attend an annual investors meeting.

-Suspect around the vicinity of the New York Hilton Midtown
+December 4, 2024 Suspect around the vicinity of the New York Hilton Midtown

 5:30 a.m. – The suspect leaves the hostel, possibly by bike.